How the Licensing Relationship Works

 Organisational Scale and Capacity

-Licensees must have the infrastructure to deliver programmes at scale, and a cohort of GCWAL-approved facilitators drawn from within their own organisation.
-The programme must be able to grow with the institution.
+Licensees must have the infrastructure to offer programmes at scale, and a cohort of GCWAL-approved Programme Advisors drawn from within their own organisation.

 04